DavidPesta/JSComponent/README.md

 - Here's how to explicitly select multiple classes in jQuery: $( '.checkbox1, .checkbox2' )
   - We can also give them a common class and select them like this: $( '.commonClass' )

-- All component objects should be explicitly assigned to the document's window so that it is clear where it is attached: window.component
+- All root component objects should be explicitly assigned to the document's window using the word "window" so that it is clear where it is attached: window.component

 - Keep in mind that you can have multiple elements on the page with the same class, which results from multiple instances of the same JSComponent in separate places on the page.
 You can still distinguish between them when selecting for them by selecting for its containing element, separated by space, followed by the selector for the class name of the element.
 For example: ".containerClass .commonClass" selects for the .commonClass element inside of .containerClass even if more than one element exists on the page with ".commonClass" as its class.
+There is a system built-in that will often handle this for you.
+The DOMClassChain gets built by every nested call to attachChild when adding children components.

 How to think about Ajax vs. ServerPush:
   - A normal Ajax call is made to a PHP script, and the script sends back a single response to the Ajax call to end the execution of the script